Memetivism/memetivism.github.io/README.md

 This project explores how creative, participatory strategies can make sustainability concerns more approachable and relatable, utilizing humor and memes as a medium to critically reflect not only on the impacts but also on the challenges and lived experiences of addressing them.
 Drawing on the established culture of online humor within developer communities, and inspired by use of memes for climate advocacy, we investigate memes as a medium for shared reflection and critical dialogue.
 This workshop is a hands-on guided meme creation session to collaboratively utilize humor to shed light on lived experiences, perceptions, challenges and concerns of AI practitioners regarding environmental footprint of their work.

+Meme-tivism is now part of airesistlist.org!

+Get in touch with Sinem Görücü: sinem.gorucu@kcl.ac.uk

 ![Image]({{ site.imagesurl }}/A4.jpg)

 ![Image]({{ site.imagesurl }}/A5.jpg)